Nizatreasure/shopping_app/README.md

 ### **Challenges Faced** :wrench:

 Some challenges faced include:
 - _**Animating removal of items from cart**_: I used **AnimatedList** and some other widgets to achieve this.
 I however had some issues while updating the quantity of a particular product.
 Even without adding or removing from the cart list [_I was only updating the quantity of a product, not the size of the list_], I was getting an **out-of-range** error.
-I solved this by providing a **global key**.
+I solved this by providing a **key** to the Children Widgets of **AnimatedList**.

 - _**Creating the shimmer effect**_: I decided to use a **shimmer effect** instead of a normal loading indicator.
 It took some time to implement across the application and I also had to create a custom class **ShimmerWidget** class for it.